-81. (1) The holder of a mining lease may, if he or she requires the exclusive use of the whole or any part of the mining lease area and, if so requested by the owner or lawful occupier of any part of such area, obtain a land lease or other rights to use such area upon such terms as to duration or the extent of the land to which such lease shall relate, as may be agreed between such holder and such owner or lawful occupier, or failing such agreement as may be determined by arbitration.
+81. (1) The holder of a mining lease may, if he or she requires the exclusive use of the whole or any part of the mining area concerned, and if so requested by the owner or lawful occupier of any part of such area, obtain a land lease or other rights to use the area upon such terms as to duration or the extent of the land to which the lease shall relate, as may be agreed between the holder and the owner or lawful occupier of the land in question, or failing an agreement, as may be determined by arbitration.

-(2) In assessing any rent payable under the provisions of this section, an arbitrator shall determine such rent in relation to values, at the time of arbitration, current in the area in which the mining lease is situated, for land of a similar nature, but without taking into account any enhanced value due to the presence of minerals.
+(2) In assessing any rent payable under this section, an arbitrator shall determine the rent in relation to values, at the time of arbitration, current in the area in which the mining lease is situated, for land of a similar nature, but without taking into account any enhanced value due to the presence of minerals.

-82. (1) The holder of a mineral right shall on demand made by the owner or lawful occupier of any land subject to such rights, pay such owner or lawful occupier fair and reasonable compensation for any disturbance of the rights of such owner or occupier; and for any damage done to the surface of the land by such holder's operations; and shall on demand made by the owner of any crops, trees, buildings or works damaged during the course of such operations, pay compensation for such damages; except thatAcquisition of exclusive rights by holder of mining lease.
+82. (1) The holder of a mineral right shall on demand made by the owner or lawful occupier of any land subject to such mineral right, pay the owner or lawful occupier fair and reasonable compensation for any disturbance of the rights of the owner or occupier; and for any damage done to the surface of the land by the holder's operations: and shall on demand made by the owner of any crops, trees, buildings or works damaged during the course of such operations, pay compensation for any crops, trees, buildings or works so damaged; except that-